What You’ll Learn 🖥️

 Run mode - time axis scaling

-Use the plus and minus icons on the display widget to zoom in or zoom out on the time axis.
+Use the plus and minus icons on the display widget to zoom in or out along the time axis.

-By unchecking the Single time axis - the multiple times axis, this control appears for each graph.
-The appearance and functionality of vertical time recorders are the same, except the time axis is vertical.
+By unchecking Single time axis, multiple time axes can be shown.
+This control appears for each graph.
+The appearance and behavior of vertical time recorders are the same as horizontal ones, except that the time axis is vertical.

 Y-axis scaling and auto-scaling

-If you want to change the Y-axis for any input, the recorder widget offers two possibilities:
+To change the Y-axis scale for any input, the recorder widget provides two methods:

 Enter values